amy324/Steam-Games-Data-CLI-App/README.md

-# Steam Scraper CLI APP
+# Steam Games Data CLI APP

 Steam Scraper is a command-line tool written in Go for scraping game data from the Steam store.
 This project utilizes web scraping, JSON and CSV file handling, concurrent HTTP requests, and command-line interface (CLI) implementation using Cobra.